Ship tracking with marine radar from Marine Traffic

 - Static vessel data (ship name, IMO number, MMSI number, call sign, ship type

-- Dimensions of the ship (distance of the GPS antenna from stern, bow, starboard and port side)
+- Dimensions of the vessel (distance of the GPS antenna from stern, bow, starboard and port side)

 - Dynamic ship data (navigation status)